The Sleepers

 PDF Press Release

 In one of Sophie Calle’s first artistic experiments, she invited friends, acquaintances, and strangers to sleep in her bed.
 Twenty-seven people agreed, among them a baker, a babysitter, an actor, a journalist, a seamstress, a trumpet player, and several painters.
-Calle photographed them awake and asleep, secretly recording any private conversations once the door closed.
-She served each a meal, and, if they agreed, subjected them to a questionnaire that probed their personal predilections, habits and dreams, as well as their interpretations of the act of sleeping in her bed: was it a curiosity, a game, a seduction, an artwork, a job?
+Calle photographed them awake and asleep, secretly recording any private conversation once the door closed.
+She served each a meal, and, if they agreed, subjected them to a questionnaire that probed their personal predilections, habits, and dreams, as well as their interpretations of the act of sleeping in her bed: was it a curiosity, a game, a seduction, an artwork, a job?
 The result, comprising her first exhibition in 1979, was a grid of 198 photographs and brief texts.

-From the single, liminal mise-en-scène of her bedroom, Calle chronicles the sleepers in text and photos, as if in real time, as they inhabit the bed.
-Their acute and sometimes startling, sometimes endearing particularities accumulate: The Sleepers is as much an outré report on the nature and act of sleeping as it is something like an eight-day-long dream.
+Unlike the original installation, this artist’s book iteration of The Sleepers contains not only all the photographs and captions but also her engrossing, novella-like report that Calle narrates from the single, liminal mise-en-scène of her bedroom.
+The sleepers are chronicled in text and photos, as if in real time, as they inhabit the bed, along with their answers to Calle’s candid questioning.
+The Sleepers is as much an outré report on the nature and act of sleeping as it is something like an eight-day-long dream.

 about the author